Hole subband dispersions and strong `spin'-orbit coupling in a cylindrical Ge nanowire: Spin splitting in a strong magnetic field

 The magnetic field can be applied either longitudinally or transversely.
 The magnetic field enters into the effective mass Hamiltonian via the vector potential~\cite{Semina:2015aa,PhysRevB.84.195314}, the effective mass Hamiltonian now reads

 where ${\bf A}=(-B_{z}y/2,B_{z}x/2,0)$ when the field is longitudinal and ${\bf A}=(0,0,B_{x}y)$ when the field is transverse, $\kappa=3.41$ is the Luttinger magnetic parameter of semiconductor Ge~\cite{PhysRevB.4.3460}.
-We have properly chosen the vector potential such that $k_{z}$ is still conserved in Hamiltonian (\ref{eq_efmassmagnetic}).
+We have properly chosen the vector potential such that $k_{z}$ in Hamiltonian (\ref{eq_efmassmagnetic}) is still conserved.
 In the following, we use perturbation theory to calculate the spin splitting in the subband dispersions, and Hamiltonian (\ref{eq_efmassmagnetic}) can be written as two parts

-where $H_{0}$ is zeroth order term given by Eq.~(\ref{eq_efmassHamil}) and the perturbation term $H_{B}$ contains both the Zeeman term and all the orbital terms of the magnetic field.
-The detailed form of $H'_{B}$ is given in appendix~\ref{Appendix_c}.
+where $H_{0}$ is zeroth order term given by Eq.~(\ref{eq_efmassHamil}) and the perturbation term $H_{B}$ contains both the Zeeman term and the orbital terms of the magnetic field.
+The detailed form of $H_{B}$ is given in appendix~\ref{Appendix_c}.

-As we have shown in Sec.~\ref{sec_traneq}, both the eigenvalues and the corresponding eigenstates of $H_{0}$ are exactly obtainable.
-Now, we calculate the magnetic field induced spin splitting in the lowest two subband dispersions.
-Because the energy gap at the anticrossing is rather small for both growth directions [111] and [110], here we must use quasi-degenerate perturbation theory, i.e., Hamiltonian (\ref{eq_efmassmagnetic}) is written as a $4\times4$ matrix in the quasi degenerate Hilbert subspace spanned by lowest four eigenstates.
-The detailed calculation procedure for the case of the spherical approximation was given in Ref.~\cite{RL2022a}.
+As we have shown in Sec.~\ref{sec_traneq}, both the eigenvalues and the corresponding eifenfunctions of $H_{0}$ are exactly obtainable.
+Now, we calculate the magnetic field induced spin splittings in the lowest two subband dispersions.
+Because the energy gap at the anticrossing is rather small for both growth directions [111] and [110], here we must use quasi-degenerate perturbation theory, i.e., Hamiltonian (\ref{eq_efmassmagnetic}) is written as a $4\times4$ matrix in the quasi degenerate Hilbert subspace spanned by the lowest four eigenstates.
+The detailed procedure of calculations using the spherical approximation can be found in Ref.~\cite{RL2022a}.
 Diagonalizing the $4\times4$ matrix, we obtain the subband dispersions with spin splitting.

-In Figs.~\ref{fig_spinsplit001}, \ref{fig_spinsplit111}, and \ref{fig_spinsplit110}, we show the spin splitting in the lowest two subband dispersions for growth directions [001], [111], and [110], respectively.
+In Figs.~\ref{fig_spinsplit001}, \ref{fig_spinsplit111}, and \ref{fig_spinsplit110}, we show the spin splittings in the lowest two subband dispersions for growth directions [001], [111], and [110], respectively.
 Also, the results of the longitudinal field and the transverse field are shown in panel (a) and panel (b) of each figure, respectively.
-We can see subband crossings in Figs.~{\ref{fig_spinsplit001}}, \ref{fig_spinsplit111}, and \ref{fig_spinsplit110}, and these crossings imply the possibility of classifying the subband dispersions into different spin sets, e.g., one set I belongs to spin down and the other set II belongs to spin up.
+We can see subband crossings in Figs.~{\ref{fig_spinsplit001}}, \ref{fig_spinsplit111}, and \ref{fig_spinsplit110}, and these crossings imply the possibility of classifying the dispersion lines into different spin sets, e.g., one set I belongs to spin down and the other set II belongs to spin up.
 Each set I or II can be modelled by a two-band Hamiltonian~\cite{RL2023b}